ialberdic/weather/README.md

 ## Tech stack

-1. **React Latest Version with Hooks, one my first app with Hooks** **they are good althought...its needs to get used to**
+1. **React Latest Version with Hooks, one of my first apps with Hooks** **they are good althought...its needs to get used to**
 2. **ES6**
 2. **Redux Thunk**